A patient build-up

-The Guizot Schools Law is voted, requiring every municipality to open a primary school.
+The Guizot Schools Law is passed, requiring every municipality to open a primary school.
 Louis Hachette has been putting together an alphabet primer since 1829 and is the only one capable of filling the public order for a million textbooks.

 L. Hachette et Compagnie is founded on January 1.
 Emile Littré signs a contract with Louis Hachette to publish a dictionary, the first volumes of which appear in 1863.

-Louis Hachette signs a concession contract with seven railway companies to create station bookstalls that sell travel guides, such as the Guides Joanne, and novels by such authors as Charles Dickens, Gérard de Nerval and George Sand, along with works from the children’s series Bibliothèque rose, including those by La Comtesse de Ségur.
+Louis Hachette signs a concession contract with seven railway companies to create station bookstalls that sell travel guides, such as the Guides Joanne, and novels by such authors as Charles Dickens, Gérard de Nerval and George Sand, along with works from the children’s series Bibliothèque rose, including those by the Comtesse de Ségur.

 Louis Hachette dies on July 31.